mareduddharris/model_powering/README.md

 * Want to be able to have independant outcomes.
     * Eg Surgical intervention --> outcomes of not having surgery vs complications of surgery.

+* Jobs
+    * For version 1 - write the code for this and try to delvier a ROC curve for this.

 ## Notes